Aodarium/Jumbomana-casse-tete/README.md

 ## Configuration

-Adjust the `pyproject.toml` file with the location of the Stockfish instance to use and install the needed libraries.
+Adjust the `config.toml` file with the location of the Stockfish instance to use and install the needed libraries.

 ## Run the application